fbpx

 Proven Safety of Low and No-Calorie Sweeteners

-The world’s most highly regarded global scientific and regulatory food agencies, including the Food & Drug Administration and The World Health Organization maintain that low- and no-calorie sweeteners are safe for consumption.
+The world’s most highly regarded global scientific and regulatory food agencies, including the Food & Drug Administration and The European Food Safety Authority maintain that low- and no-calorie sweeteners are safe for consumption.

 Resources on the benefits and proven safety of low- and no- calorie sweeteners: